 General Security & Privacy Information

 myPOS is duly registered as a personal data administrator with the Commission for Personal Data Protection under number 0050022 and all customer data is collected, transferred and maintained in accordance with the principles incorporated within the EC Directive 95/46 on the protection of personal data and with Data Protection Act, 2002 of the Laws of Bulgaria (and any amendment thereof).
-The personal data regarding the Client that is provided by the Client as well as by third parties such as state and international authorities, which have competence in the prevention of frauds, is preserved in electronic form on servers, collocated in specially designed premises class A with the highest level of communication coverage, security and control of access.
+The personal data regarding the Client that is provided by the Client as well as by third parties such as state and international authorities, which have competence in the prevention of fraud, is preserved in electronic form on servers, collocated in specially designed premises class A with the highest level of communication coverage, security and control of access.

-To open, maintain, use and close the E-money Account and payment instruments, associated with the Account and to use the Service provided by myPOS, Client must provide:
+To open, maintain, use and close the E-money Account and payment instruments, associated with the Account and to use the Service provided by myPOS, the Client must provide:

 - First name and surname

 - Date of birth